 A lack of balance is the sign that the source of dyslexia is sensory processing disorder.

 Managing the symptoms

 Researchers are still working out why there are overlaps between dyslexia and some of those other disorders and symptoms.
-It’s a bit chicken and egg currently – which came first or are they heritable?
-Dr Fomiko Hoeeft talks about the why it’s important to know more about the overlap in symptoms.
+It’s a bit chicken and egg currently – which came first or are they inheritable?
+Dr Fomiko Hoeeft talks about why it’s important to know more about the overlap in symptoms.

 “With more research, people can hopefully identify how to really get at one or other without necessarily over treating if you don’t need to.
-If you had the right support for dyslexia, maybe you won’t need the ADHD medication, for example, or some kids might really help from both,” she says.
+If you had the right support for dyslexia, maybe you won’t need the ADHD medication, for example, or some kids might really get help from both,” she says.

 It might seem overwhelming that as a parent of a child with dyslexia, you not only have to manage those symptoms but perhaps many others.
 There is a way through this.
 Focusing on the underlying cause of dyslexic – language processing impairment – is the way forward.